Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The final gripe we have with the Torrentshell is that the hood cinch (excepting the back cinch) is very difficult to use due to the fact that the loose ends of the elastic cord are located inside the collar.
+The hood, while well-shaped and protective, has a front cinch that is very difficult to use due to the fact that the loose ends of the elastic cord are located inside the collar.
 We found ourselves forgoing the two cinches for the rim of the hood and just using the cinch in the back.

 Compare this product side-by-side to top competitors >

 OutdoorGearLab Member Reviews

 *Help support OutdoorGearLab.
 If you click on one of the seller links and make a purchase, a portion of the sale helps support this site

 Helpful Buying Tips

 Get More OutdoorGearLab

 Follow us on Twitter, be a fan on Facebook!